ArduPilot/ardupilot_wiki/antennatracker/source/docs/how-to-operate.rst

 -  **Auto**: the tracker attempts to track the vehicle, scanning if it ever loses contact
--  **Servo_Test**: the servos are moved to the pwm values specified by a do-set-servo mavlink command.
+-  **Servo_Test**: the servos are moved to the pwm values specified by a do-set-servo MAVLink command.
 Used by the mission planner's extended tuning screen when the user pushes the "test" buttons.

 The operator can set the current mode from the Mission Planner's Flight